prathamesh-sonpatki/o11y-wiki/README.md

 ### Tail Latency

 Tail latency refers to the latency of the slowest requests in a system.
-In SRE, tail latency is an important metric to monitor, as it can have a significant impact on the user experience and overall system performance.
+Tail latency is an important metric to monitor, as it can have a significant impact on the user experience and overall system performance.

 ### Telegraf